Matistan/MinecraftCustomMaps/README.md

 ## Feature

 When you place a custom map in the item frame, it will fill all nearby item frames to place a photo with original quality.
-Currently it only works if item frames are facing south.
+Currently, it only works if item frames are facing south.

 ## Command